 The organizers were made with real treats on the second day of the event so that Boggie’s most talented (and big anime fan) was rumored to have given a small concert and introduced the Interanime Meeting Point, which he founded, the first conversation with Fullmetal Alchemist – and Boggie was just as biased about the Firefly series as I did.

 The players were also thrilled because the League of Legends was held on Sunday and there was a serious lack of space before the LoL stage.
 In addition, the already well-known Gamer Knowledge Water was also organized – listening to the questions I realized there was plenty to do in this area.

 On the stage of the D-Hall culture, there were great performances, and you could admire legendary weapons of Middle-earth, as well as the sci-fi and fantasy cinemas of old times.
-Then the participants of the cosplay contest held a great fashion show that combines creativity with speed, and some humor.
+Then the participants of the cosplay contest held a great fashion show that combined creativity with speed and some humor.

-As usual, the day ended with a result announcement, which caused surprises, satisfaction, and even tears of joy – and everyone asks, why should you come to both days of the two-day MondoCon?
+As usual, the day ended with a result announcement, which caused surprises, satisfaction, and even tears of joy – and everyone asked, why should you come to both days of the two-day MondoCon?